charmquirk/Counter-Strike-Nintendo-DS/README.md

-# Charm Quirk's Branch of Counter Strike NDS
+# CharmQuirk's Fork of Counter Strike NDS
 Checkout the original/main branch [here](https://github.com/Fewnity/Counter-Strike-Nintendo-DS).
+Contact me if you have any questions.

 # CharmQuirk's TODO
 I have a few changes I would like to make with my fork of this game: